Fact Checked

 What Are the Side Effects of Ground Ginger?

+Though generally considered to be safe for most people, in rare cases, you could experience some negative effects.
 Here are some examples of possible side effects when you take a large quantity of ginger:

 Heartburn and reflux

-How to Use Ground Ginger Powder
+How to Use Ginger

 How to Use Ground Ginger